The Eagle Huntress: Release

-The Eagle Huntress premiered at the 2016 Sundance Film Festival, where it was purchased by Sony Pictures Classics for the US and Altitude Film Distribution in the UK.
-Afterwards, international distribution was handled by Sony Pictures Worldwide Acquisitions.
+The Eagle Huntress premiered at the 2016 Sundance Film Festival, where it was purchased by Sony Pictures Classics for North and Latin America, Germany, Australia, New Zealand, Scandinavia and Asia, and Altitude Film Distribution for the UK.
 Following the film's premiere, co-executive producer Daisy Ridley agreed to add narration, comprising approximately five minutes' total time in the 87-minute film.
 Director Otto Bell said of Ridley, "Like so many other theatergoers around the world, I was blown away by Daisy's recent portrayal of an empowered female protagonist [Rey in The Force Awakens].
-I'm thrilled she'll be bringing that same energy to supporting a real-world heroine who is also on an epic journey to win victory in a far away land."
+I'm thrilled she'll be bringing that same energy to supporting a real-world heroine who is also on an epic journey to win victory in a faraway land."

 Reception

-The documentary was a New York Times Critics Pick and an LA Times Critics Pick.
+The documentary was a New York Times Critics' Pick and an LA Times Critics' Pick.
 Chief Film Critics at The New York Times, Manohla Dargis and A. O. Scott, called the film "a bliss out" and "a movie that expands your sense of what is possible", respectively.
 On review aggregator website Rotten Tomatoes, the film has a 94% approval rating based on 126 reviews with an average rating of 7.41/10.
 The website's critics consensus states: "Effectively stirring and bolstered by thrilling visuals, The Eagle Huntress uses its heartwarming message to fill up a feature that might have made for an even more powerful short film."
 Metacritic reports a 72 out of 100 score based on 20 reviews, indicating "generally favorable reviews".